aimldl/envs-and-tools/programming_languages/java/INSTALL-Oracle_JDK_on_Ubuntu_18_04.md

 * version 14: `oracle-java14-installer-local`

-Commands to install different versions are summarized below.

 ### ppa:linuxuprising/java
-This repository is for Java 11 and 14 installer.
+This 3rd party repository says to support Java 11 and 14 installer.
+But Java 11 fails.
+For details, refer to `Install Java 11`.
 ```bash
 $ sudo add-apt-repository ppa:linuxuprising/java
  Oracle Java 11 (LTS) and 14 installer for Ubuntu (20.04, 19.10, 18.04, 16.04 and 14.04), Linux Mint and Debian.